vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

 ### Using `kpack`

-#### Set up Container Registry Secret
+#### Set Up Container Registry Secret

-The first thing you need to do is tell `kpack` how to access the container registry to upload the completed images when they're done. you'll need a secret with credentials to access GCR, so you'll create a manifest like this and apply it with `kubectl apply -f`:
+The first thing you need to do is tell `kpack` how to access the container registry to upload the completed images when they're done.
+You'll need a secret with credentials to access GCR, so you'll create a manifest like this and apply it with `kubectl apply -f`:

 ```yaml
 apiVersion: v1